Skip to main content

 Our script can be modified a bit to trim subdirectories from being tracked in BenchmarkONE.

-Written by Erin Posey
+Written by Support Team

-Updated over a week ago
+Updated over 3 years ago

 Our webpage tracking feature uses a simple Javascript to pull the entire URL of a webpage your contact is visiting and writes it into your BenchmarkONE database.
 This is handy when you're trying to track the engagement of your contacts, but it can get messy when you have either long query strings, temporary login tokens, or a very deep directory structure that is far more detailed than is useful.
 Luckily, our script can be modified a bit to trim subdirectories from being tracked in BenchmarkONE.